tcheukueppoo/wfmux/README.md

 lets you handle multiple projects with extreme ease.
 In order to automate your developement workflow, you just need to configure few tmux bindings specific to wfmux or simply use the default configuration.
 Each wfmux tmux binding performs a specific wfmux operation.
-Wfmux is extensable via shell scripting, you use the wfmux API to implement new wfmux operations.
+Wfmux is extensable via shell scripting, use the wfmux API to implement new wfmux operations.

 ## WFMUX OPERATION

 A wfmux operation is simply a shell function invoked via tmux.
-Most wfmux operation first detect the tmux session from where it was called, check if that session if a wfmux tmux session before the intended operation is performed.
-A wfmux tmux session is a tmux session for a project.
+Most wfmux operation first detect the tmux session from which it was called, check if that session is a wfmux tmux session before the intended operation is then performed.
+A wfmux tmux session is a tmux session dedicated to a project.

 ## Features